JohnCoene/javascript-for-r/_book/3-24-htmlwidgets-gio.md

 ### Modify Serialiser {#widgets-full-transform-data-modify}

-Instead of serialising the data a certain way then correct it in JavaScript as demonstrated previously, one can also modify, or even replace the htmlwidgets default serialiser.
+Instead of serialising the data a certain way then correct it in JavaScript as demonstrated previously, one can also modify, or even replace the htmlwidgets default serialiser\index{serialise}.
 Speaking of which, below is the default serializer used by htmlwidgets.

 ```r
 function (x, ..., dataframe = "columns", null = "null",